Henry Lowengard is a programmer/developer residing in Kingston NY.

 - Here's a profile about me on Creatives MX:

-CreativesMX Interview by Elda Gentile.
+CreativesMX Interview by the late Elda Gentile.

 - I have a lot of mobile experience, I'd like to keep doing that, especially if people want to develop with a mind toward: